• Home

 Blogging with Quarto 📓

-Learn to work with Quarto, to write prose and analise data at the same time.
+Learn to work with Quarto, to write prose and analyse data at the same time.
 Create and update a blog using Quarto and then publish it online using Netlify

 Everything in its right place 🎼